 All international students must hold a valid student visa to study at Curtin Malaysia.
-A student visa allows you to study full-time and multiple entry into Malaysia.
-The process might seem complicated but the International Division will assist you throughout.
-It is very important that you read all the information on this page however, and that you follow the steps described here exactly.
+A student visa allows you to study full-time and multiple entries into Malaysia.
+The process might seem complicated, but the International Student Office will assist you throughout.
+It is very important that you read all the information on this page, however, and that you follow the steps described here exactly.

 VISA / PASS RENEWAL

 DO YOU NEED TO RENEW YOUR STUDENT PASS?